 451 4.3.0 Temporary server problem, try again later

-If proxying SMTP does not require authentication, a request will look as follows.
+If proxying SMTP does not require authentication, the request will look as follows:

 GET /auth HTTP/1.0 Host: localhost Auth-Method: none Auth-User: Auth-Pass: Auth-Protocol: smtp Auth-Login-Attempt: 1 Client-IP: 192.0.2.42 Client-Host: client.example.org Auth-SMTP-Helo: client.example.org Auth-SMTP-From: MAIL FROM: <> Auth-SMTP-To: RCPT TO: <email@example.com>